libsdl-org/sdlwiki/SDL2/SDL_HINT_VIDEO_ALLOW_SCREENSAVER.md

 ## Remarks

-This variable can be set to the following values: "0" - Disable screensaver "1" - Enable screensaver
+This variable can be set to the following values:

-By default SDL will disable the screensaver.
+- "0": Disable screensaver

-## Default
+- "1": Enable screensaver

 By default SDL will disable the screensaver.